Swizz/trdis/README.md

 function features.
 This function is aligned with the diff signature to allow you to take all benefits of T(a)rdis with a sanitized experience.

+The patch function provide an option to automatically return well structured arrays ;
+and another one to remove undefined/deleted properties.

 ```js
 let past = patch(future, present.undo)
 let future = patch(past, present.do)